The Life of Emile Zola (1937)

 The movie was a resounding critical success and performed well at the box-office.
-It received an an incredible ten Academy Award nominations and won three Oscars, for Best Picture, Best Supporting Actor (Joseph Schildkraut), and Best Screenplay.
+It received an incredible ten Academy Award nominations and won three Oscars, for Best Picture, Best Supporting Actor (Joseph Schildkraut), and Best Screenplay.

 Search Amazon for'The Life of Emile Zola'